 Selected applicants will be invited to the campus of the University of South Carolina School of Medicine Greenville to participate in an interview day.
-The day begins with a lunch and information session during which time applicants have the opportunity to meet with current medical students and members of the Dean's cabinet.
+The day begins with an information session and lunch during which time applicants have the opportunity to meet with current medical students and members of the Dean's cabinet.
 Each applicant will then have two interviews with a member of the Admissions Committee.
-Applicants will also rotate through a "Multiple Mini-Interview" session before ending the day with a meeting with our Financial Aid counselor, Director of Student Services and a tour of the medical school.
-The interview day begins at 10:45 AM and generally ends at approximately 5:00 PM.
+Applicants will also rotate through a "Multiple Mini-Interview" session before ending the day with a meeting with our Financial Aid counselor, Student Success Coordinator and a tour of the medical school.
+The interview day begins at 10:00 AM and generally ends at approximately 5:00 PM.

 |3:15 PM||Meet with Financial Aid and Student Affairs Staff|

 |3:45 PM||Tour with Current Students|